 2. Submit Documentation

-You will need to print your signature pages as required, you can either scan them to PDF and upload them directly to your online OSAP application or submit paper copies to the Financial Aid Office (do not do both).
+You will need to print your signature pages as required and scan them to PDF to upload them directly to your online OSAP application.

 Supporting Documents: You may be asked to submit other important supporting documentation to the Financial Aid Office based on your status.
 Please be sure to read the directions carefully for acceptable documentation.
-You can also scan these documents to separate PDF files and upload them directly to your online OSAP application or submit paper copies to the Financial Aid Office (do not do both).
+You can also scan these documents to separate PDF files and upload them directly to your online OSAP application.

 3. MSFAA – Master Student Financial Assistance Agreement